visama/Mixed_vae/README.md

 # Mixed-data vae

 Tensorflow 2 and Tensorflow probability implementation of variational autoencoder(VAE) for mixed multivariate data.
+I'm planning to add more notebooks during the summer.
+Topics could be hyperparameter tuning, medical diagnosis representation learning etc.

 Autoencoders are a combination of two neural networks encoder and decoder.
 Encoder takes the input data and creates a lower dimensional representation of it.
 Decoder takes the representation and creates a reconstruction of the original data from it.